-Listen: Prabha Atre sing a tarana and a Meera bhajan
+Listen: Prabha Atre sings a quicksilver tarana

 Atre is accompanied by DR Nerurkar on tabla.
 There is no melodic accompaniment on this recording.

-The Youtube track also includes a rendition of a Meera bhajan, probably by Lakshmi Shankar, recorded at a concert.
+The Youtube track also includes a rendition of a Meerabai bhajan by an unidentified singer.